-Carsten is a consultant neurologist and assistant professor with joint appointment at the Department of Neurology at Charité – Universitätsmedizin Berlin and the Berlin School of Mind and Brain.
+Carsten is a Heisenberg Professor and consultant neurologist at the Department of Neurology at Charité – Universitätsmedizin Berlin.
 He is interested in the clinical and cognitive neuroscience of memory and memory disorders with a specific focus on neurological diseases associated with hippocampal dysfunction, e.g. autoimmune and viral encephalitis, transient global amnesia and temporal lobe epilepsy.

 Frederik studied medicine at Heidelberg University, Université de Lausanne, University College London, and Columbia University.
 For his doctoral thesis he examined molecular mechanisms of glioblastoma invasiveness at the German Cancer Research Center.
 Currently, he is training as a neurologist at Charité – Universitätsmedizin Berlin and working as a clinician scientist in our lab.
 He is interested in neuroimmunological diseases, including autoimmune encephalitis, antibody-mediated and paraneoplastic neurological disorders.

 Ole studied psychology (Mag.
 Rer.
 Nat.) in Vienna and completed the Middle European Interdisciplinary Master’s Programme in Cognitive Sciences in both Vienna and Ljubljana.
 For his doctoral thesis at Humboldt Universität zu Berlin, he conducted systems-level functional decoding of brain areas, including the thalamus and the intraparietal sulcus.
 He joined the lab in March 2023 to work on the SAPIENCE project.
 His primary interests lie in structure-function relationships and connectomics in both healthy and diseased brains.